mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 We leave defining an abortful and idle session closure mechanisms for future versions of this document.

+## Sender's Role for a Zero-Copy Receiver

+TCPLS's design provides a path to achieve a zero-copy receiver or partial zero-copy under several conditions.
+If the conditions are met, then the Data can be decrypted at the right place in the application buffer(s).
+First, Data zero-copy requires the packets to arrive in order.
+In a Multipath setting, it implies partial zero-copy: ordered packets may be decrypted in-place.
+Non-ordered packets would need to be copied after decryption.
+Intelligence in the Multipath scheduling algorithm may target the minimization of unordered packets.
+Second, packetization of frames is impactful.
+The sender SHOULD packetize a single Stream Data frame per record, potentially followed by as many Control frames as needed.
+If the sender packetizes at least one Stream Data frame and one Stream Control frame, the first frame in the record MUST be the Data frame.
+In case the sender packetizes multiple Stream Data frames, the first Stream frame of the record SHOULD be the largest to minimize the size of the copied content at the receiver.
+The other frames in the record may either be Data or Control information.
+In case mutiple Stream Data frames are included in a record, they SHOULD belong to a different stream.
+Third, zero-copy requires the receiver to process the frames from a record in reverse order, from the end of the record to the beginning.
+The following TCPLS Protocol specification accounts for reverse-order processing by setting the Type value as the last element for each frame specified.

 # TCPLS Protocol {#format}